-Mark Brown: Killer jailed for at least 49 years over women's murders
+Mark Brown: 'Pure evil' killer gets life sentence for women's murders

 - Published

-A builder who murdered two women he met on an escort website has been jailed.
+A builder who murdered two women and was described as "pure evil" has been jailed.

 Mark Brown, 41, of St Leonards, East Sussex, killed Alexandra Morgan and Leah Ware, who went missing six months apart in 2021.

-Brown, who never revealed what happened to Ms Ware, had predicted to his boss during the police investigation that he was "going down" for at least 25 years.
+Brown, who never revealed what happened to Ms Ware, killed Ms Morgan and burned her body in a converted oil drum.

-Judge Mr Justice Nicholas Hilliard jailed him for life and said he would serve a minimum of 49 years.
+He was given two life sentences, to be served concurrently, and told he would spend a minimum of 49 years in prison.

-After Brown was convicted of murdering the two women in December, Judge Hillard said he was considering sentencing him to a whole-life term.
+After Brown was convicted of murdering the two women in December, Mr Justice Nicholas Hilliard said he had been considering sentencing him to a whole-life term.

 The judge had told the court if Brown wished to confirm what he had done with Ms Ware's body, that would be something he would take into consideration ahead of sentencing.